pgollucci/cdk-spot-one/README.md

 $ ec2-connect.sh i-01f827ab9de7b93a9
 ```

-However, it's also possible to explicitly specify your existing SSH key with the `keyName` construct property if you like.
+It's also possible to explicitly specify your existing SSH key with the `keyName` construct property if you like.